-In some companies, most or all women are blocked from promotions above a certain level.
+In some companies, women are blocked from promotions above a certain level.
 For example, an employer might not allow women to reach Vice President or Director-level positions.
 This is often referred to as a “glass ceiling” because it is an invisible barrier that prevents women from rising to higher levels in the organization.
 Unfortunately, glass ceilings are a fairly common form of gender discrimination.
-The Nirenberg Law Firm is experienced at fighting back against employers that have created a glass ceiling for women.

 Pregnancy discrimination is another common form of gender discrimination.
-It occurs when an employer treats pregnant women worse than their non-pregnant coworkers based on biases, assumptions or stereotypes, rather than based on facts.
-More information is available on our pregnancy discrimination page.
+It occurs when an employer treats pregnant women less favorably than their non-pregnant coworkers based on biases, assumptions or stereotypes, rather than based on facts.

 While typically women are the ones who experience sex discrimination at work, occasionally a company or a supervisor favors women over men.
-In New York State, New York City and New Jersey, reverse discrimination against men is illegal.
+Reverse discrimination against men is illegal in New Jersey, New York City and New York State.Victims of Domestic Abuse and Sexual Violence